wyudong/HangmanGame/README.md

 Welcome to this page for introducing and archiving my Strikingly interview project: a word-guessing game on iOS.

-**NOTE:** you need a valid player ID to start the game.
-Find the ID below and wish it not to be outdated.
+**IMPORTANT NOTE:** you need a valid player ID for starting the game.
+The ID can be found below, but I'm not sure whether it might get expired someday.

 ## Walkthrough